neowutran/tera_statistics_analyser/README.md

 ```

 # What
-- Find recursivly all .xz files from the source folder
+- Find recursively all .xz files from the source folder
 - Create a create of each of those file.
 The thread decompressed them and parse them as Json
 - For each of those json, create a new processing thread.
 Those threads store statistics inside sqlite in memory database.
 - Export statistics to files